London–Aylesbury line: National Rail passenger volume

-These are the passenger usage statistics on the National Rail network from the year beginning April 2002 to the year beginning April 2012.
-Large increases in the final year in some stations are mainly due to the introduction of Oyster Cards on the National Rail Network.
+These are the passenger usage statistics on the National Rail network from the year beginning April 2002 to the year beginning April 2022.
+Large increases in 2010-11 in some stations are mainly due to the introduction of Oyster Cards on the National Rail Network.
 The reason there were no usage figures in the first three years for stations from Amersham to Harrow-on-the-Hill was because these figures were not yet separated from the London Underground figures, who own and share the same tracks at this point.
 Aylesbury Vale Parkway has no previous data for the first five years as it only opened in 2008.